-- Claim your spot on Google Places – Set up a Google Places account if you haven’t already, and be sure to spend some time filling out all your information.
-Include photos, coupons, product offerings, or even videos!
+- Claim your Google business listing – Set up a Google My Business account if you haven’t already, and be sure to spend some time filling out all your information.
+Include photos, coupons, product offerings, and even videos!
 In description fields, be sure to insert some of your keywords, but don’t go overboard.
 For a full list of optimizations you can make, head to 13 Google My Business Optimizations for 2020.
 Also set up similar accounts with Bing Local and Yahoo Local.
 Claiming and optimizing your Google Business Profile also allows you to rank higher on Google Maps and the local section of Google Search.

 - Optimize for geo-targeted keywords – Include city names in your title, h2, meta tags, and content.

 - Include “About Us” and “Contact Us” pages to target local terms—Don’t forget to include business hours, directions, and contact info.
 If you’re a restaurant, include a menu as well.
 Use this content as additional opportunities to reinforce your location.

 - Get yourself rated – Good reviews and shiny yellow stars can be huge advantages.
 Encourage reviews with promotional offers, or ask for feedback via social media and your mailing lists.

 - Spiffy up your social media—Social media is often used as a tool to foster community and build relationships, so naturally it goes hand in hand with optimizing for local.
 Social media has been shown to be increasingly important for SERP rankings, making it an obvious choice for any business looking to have an online presence.

 - Different locations?
 Create different landing pages—If you have multiple locations, consider creating a landing page for each location and optimizing each page for appropriate location keywords.